 If you want to know how to start a YouTube channel and make money, then you’ve come to the right place.
-First though, how about some context as to how quickly YouTube and video content is expanding on the internet.
+First though, how about some context as to how quickly YouTube and video content, in general, is expanding on the internet.

 As a guy that spent his teenage years on a farm in Namibia, in 2009 if you told me that regular people like you or I could actually make serious money by posting videos on the internet, I’d probably chuff in your face (if I was feeling extra abrasive that morning) or ask you what you’ve been smoking.